jordi-pujol/DesktopArrange/README.md

 # SetNewWinProps

-#  Change window properties for selected opening windows
+  Change window properties for opening windows according to a set of configurable rules.